-But what else do the two cases have in common?
-Increasingly organised and internationally connected Christian legal armies.
+What else do the two cases have in common?
+Increasingly organised and internationally connected Christian legal armies

 In the US Supreme Court case, the plaintiff, baker Jack Phillips, had been successfully sued in Colorado after he refused to bake the cake for a gay couple in 2012.

-In the UK case, the Belfast bakery owners received a £500 damages award from their county court after they refused to bake the cake in that case, in 2014.
+In the UK case, the Belfast bakery owners received an award of £500 damages from the county court after they refused to bake the cake, in 2014.

 On Twitter, ADF called this week’s UK Supreme Court decision “a great win for freedom”, while the Christian Institute referred to it as “thrilling news,” stating that “equality laws cannot be used to make people say things they don’t believe.
 That has always been our position.”